-Aadi Amavasai falls on August 6th, 2013(Tuesday) this year.
+Aadi Amavasai falls on July 26th, 2014(Saturday) this year.
 Aadi Amavasai assumes greater importance because every year during this period the Sun moves towards the South and hence it is called the Dhakshinayana (Dhakshin: South; ayana: Travel).
 This is the first New Moon day of this period; hence it is the most powerful day to perform Tarpanam rituals for your ancestors.

 Departed Ancestors and Ghosts in Hindu mythology

 For several days and nights, the Rishi Jaratkaru was tormented by visions of old men hanging precariously upside down from a ledge extending across a dark bottomless pit.
 “Save us, save us,” they cried.
 “Who are you?” asked the sage.
 The old men replied, “We are Pitrus, your ancestors.
 Save us.
 Save yourself.”
 “How?” asked Jaratkaru.
 “Here is how,” said the ancestors, “get a wife and beget upon her children.
 If you don’t we will forever be trapped in Pitru-loka (the land of ancestors), hanging upside down, and you will be trapped forever in the hell known as Put.”